Tottenham appoint Mourinho as new manager | Goal.com

 "The quality in both the squad and the academy excites me.
 Working with these players is what has attracted me.”

+The 56-year-old is no stranger to London having spent over five years at Stamford Bridge in charge of Chelsea where he won the domestic title three times across two separate stints.

-Tottenham chairman Daniel Levy meanwhile stressed Mourinho's track record of silverware made him an ideal choice.
+Tottenham chairman Daniel Levy stressing that Mourinho's strong track record of silverware was what made him an ideal choice.

 “In Jose we have one of the most successful managers in football," Levy said.